Zman94/Local-Expectation-Testing-for-Terraform/README.md

 1. Start docker

-2. Start Localstack in one tab. `localsack start`
+2. Start LocalStack in one tab. `localsack start`

 3. Start Moto in a second tab. `moto_server -p13000`